FormidableLabs/react-native-zephyr/docs/default-handlers.md

 ## Background Color (and Opacity)

-Based on your color constraints, Style Buddy provides classes for setting the background color of elements via the `bg:` classes.
+Based on your color constraints, Zephyr provides classes for setting the background color of elements via the `bg:` classes.
 The `bg-opacity:` classes can be used to set the background opacity of the element (values based on your opacities constraints).
 You can set the general opacity of an element with the `opacity:` classes.

 | Prefix        | Argument                   | Overridable | Properties Set    | Example                              |
 |---------------|----------------------------|-------------|-------------------|--------------------------------------|